 All Alliance students are registered with the U.S. Embassy upon arrival in-country, and all resident directors maintain contact information both for the U.S. Embassy and for regional consulates.

 All Alliance staff members are trained in emergency response and are on call 24-7 for student emergencies.

 Alliance resident staff have identified the best local hospitals and physicians for student medical treatment and maintains good relations with local authorities.
 An established Alliance communication protocol exists for handling student medical or criminal emergencies and for contacting parents and home institutions where appropriate.

-Medical evacuation insurance is provided for all students through HTH Worldwide, a recognized and well-respected provider of international travel insurance within the field of study abroad.
+Medical evacuation insurance is provided for all students through Cultural Insurance Services International (CISI), a recognized and well-respected provider of international travel insurance within the field of study abroad.

 The Alliance supports the work of the Association for Safe International Road Travel (ASIRT) and employs its Transportation Safety Checklists and Road Safety Tool Box for Study Abroad in staff training, student orientations, travel planning, and vetting of transportation providers.

 Please visit ASIRT’s website at www.asirt.org for more information about this organization and its road safety initiatives in the U.S. and around the world.

 The Alliance maintains adequate liability insurance for its program facilities in the U.S. and overseas, and conducts regular risk-management reviews.